 In fulfilling its duties and obligations hereunder, the Operator shall act in accordance with the provisions of Exhibit “K.”

+Emergency Response

+In the event of an emergency (which may include a significant fire, explosion, natural gas release, crude oil release, sabotage; incident involving loss of life or serious injury to persons; serious property damage; strikes and riots; or unplanned or emergency evacuations of Operator personnel), the Operator shall: (i) take necessary and proper measures for the protection of life, health, the environment and property; (ii) as soon as reasonably practicable, but not more than _______ (hours/days) from the outset of the emergency, report to the Non-Operating Parties the details of the emergency and any measures Operator has taken or plans to take in response thereto; and (iii) provide the Non-Operating Parties with a non-binding estimate of Costs that may be incurred in response thereto.
+Such non-binding estimate shall be based upon information then available to the Operator and may be amended from time to time by the Operator; and neither the non-binding estimate of Costs nor an amendment thereto shall constitute a defense to a Party’s failure to timely reimburse the Operator for the Costs it incurs in response to the emergency in accordance with the provisions of Exhibit “C.”

 EXPENDITURES AND ANNUAL OPERATING PLAN

 Basis of Charges to the Parties

-Except as otherwise provided in this Agreement, the Operator shall pay all Costs of all activities and operations under this Agreement, and each Participating Party shall reimburse the Operator in proportion to its Participating Interest Share for the Costs of these activities and operations.
-All charges, credits, and accounting for expenditures shall be made under Exhibit “C.” Funds received by the Operator under this Agreement may be commingled with the Operator's own funds.
+Except as otherwise provided in this Agreement, the Operator shall pay all Costs of all activities and operations under this Agreement, including those listed in Articles 6.1.1 – 6.1.3 below, and each Participating Party, subject to the provisions of Article 6.2 (AFEs), shall reimburse the Operator in proportion to its Participating Interest Share for the Costs of these activities and operations.
+All charges, credits, offsets, defenses to payment, and accounting for Costs shall be made pursuant and subject to Exhibit “C.” Funds received by the Operator under this Agreement may be commingled with the Operator's own funds.